 A business entity can record its monetary transactions either on Single Entry System or Double Entry System of Bookkeeping.
 The former is less laborious as well as less time consuming while the latter completely records the transactions which need substantial effort and time.
-Many accounting students suffer confusion between these two approaches to bookkeeping.
-If you are looking for their differences, then you are at the right place.
-This article will reveal all the substantial differences between Single Entry System and Double Entry System.

 Content: Single Entry System Vs Double Entry System

 |Meaning||The system of accounting in which only one sided entry is required to record financial transactions is Single Entry System.||The accounting system, in which every transaction affects two accounts simultaneously is known as the Double Entry System.|

 |Ledger||Personal and Cash Account||Personal, Real and Nominal Account|

 |Preparation of Financial Statement||Difficult||Easy|

 |Financial position||Cannot be ascertained easily.||Can be ascertained easily.|

 Definition of Single Entry System

 Single Entry System of Bookkeeping is the oldest method of maintaining financial records in which an entry is made for every financial transaction.
 In this system, the corresponding opposite entry is not made because the transactions are recorded only once.
 Full record keeping of transactions is not done due to a single entry of every transaction.
 It mainly keeps track of the transactions relating to cash receipts and disbursements.